 Cocktail bar in Brussels: Hortense

 In the vaulted brick cellar of what was formerly the Vatican embassy, Matthieu Chaumont has created Hortense, a cool, speakeasy-style cocktail bar, showcasing his passion for rare spirits.
-The other woman – sweet vermouth, Peychaud bitters and champagne – is the perfect festive treat.
+The other woman – sweet vermouth, Peychaud bitters and champagne – is the perfect winter treat.

 Chocolate shop in Brussels: Frédéric Blondeel